-Α В C D E F G Н 1 state cancerType year sex race state blackRate blackCount blackPop 2 Alabama Female Brea 2019 Female Black Alabama 28.6 233 719618 3 Alaska Female Brea 2019 Female Black Alaska Data Suppre Data Suppre Data Suppres sed 4 Arizona Female Brea 2019 Female Black Arizona 35.3 56 211249 5 Arkansas Female Brea 2019 Female Black Arkansas 25.2 64 258076 6 California Female Brea 2019 Female Black California 27.3 418 1437413 - Calavada Famala Dasa 2010 Famoula Disale Calavada 25.5 20 145070
+Α В C D E F G H de la constanció 1 state cancerType year sex race state blackRate blackCount blackPop 2 Alabama Female Brea 2019 Female Black Alabama 28.6 233 719618 3 Alaska Female Brea 2019 Female Black Alaska Data Suppre Data Suppre Data Suppres sed 4 Arizona Female Brea 2019 Female Black Arizona 35.3 56 211249 5 Arkansas Female Brea 2019 Female Black Arkansas 25.2 64 258076 6 California Female Brea 2019 Female Black California 27.3 418 1437413 - Colorado Compale Dans 2010 Formala Disale Colorado 25.5 20 145070

 (14) The next step is to combine both white and black data into a single file, being careful not to scramble the data across the states.
-Open the "black" file in Excel and copy the state (area) column and paste/insert it before the "blackRate" column.
+Open the "black" file in Excel and sort data alphabetically by state first if not already sorted: Data/Sort/ Expand Selection (if selecting column first) State/A to Z), then copy the state (area) column and paste/insert it before the "blackRate" column.

-(15) Next, select and copy columns F.G.H. and I. which include both the states and the actual data.
+(15) Next, select and copy columns F,G,H, and I, which include both the states and the actual data.

-(16) Now open the "white" file and paste those four columns on the right side, after the "white" data.
+(16) Now open the "white" file, also with Excel, make sure first that the state column is also already sorted alphabetically from Alaska to Wyoming, and paste those four columns on the right side, after the "whitePop" data.
 Scroll down to make sure that the two duplicate state columns align and that therefore both white and black data belong in their respective state rows.
+There should be 53 rows total, including the header row.

-At this point "save as" into a new file and name it something like black_white2019temp.csv Keep this file as a backup file that includes also the "Data Suppressed" rows, which will be deleted in the next cleaner and final version.
+At this point "save as" into a new file and name it something like black_white2019temp.csv nitePop state 1752247 Alabama 237338 Alaska

+Keep this file as a backup file that includes also the "Data Suppressed" rows, which will be deleted in the next clean and final version.

 (17) Duplicate the file and name it yourLastName_brecan_wb_2019.csv this will be the final name of the cleaned file.
-In this final file, start by deleting the duplicate state column.
+In this final file, again opened in Excel, start by deleting the duplicate state column.